Ambrose: Character

 Ambrose had the ability to maintain good relationships with all kinds of people.
 Local church practices varied quite a bit from place to place at this time, and as the bishop, Ambrose could have required that everyone adapt to his way of doing things.
 It was his place to keep the churches as united as possible in both ritual and belief.
 Instead, he respected local customs, adapting himself to whatever practices prevailed, instructing his mother to do the same.
-As bishop, Ambrose undertook many different labors in an effort to unite people and "provide some stability during a period of religious, political, military, and social upheavals and transformations".
+As bishop, Ambrose undertook many different labours in an effort to unite people and "provide some stability during a period of religious, political, military, and social upheavals and transformations".

 Brown says Ambrose "had the makings of a faction fighter".
 While he got along well with most people, Ambrose was not averse to conflict and even opposed emperors with a fearlessness born of self-confidence and a clear conscience and not from any belief he would not suffer for his decisions.
-Having begun his life as a Roman aristocrat and a governor, it is clear that Ambrose retained the attitude and practice of Roman governance even after becoming a bishop.
+Having begun his life as a Roman aristocrat and a governor, it is clear that Ambrose retained the attitudes and practices of Roman governance even after becoming a bishop.

 His acts and writings show he was quite clear about the limits of imperial power over the church's internal affairs including doctrine, moral teaching, and governance.
 He wrote to Valentinian: "In matters of faith bishops are the judges of Christian emperors, not emperors of bishops."
 (Epistle 21.4).
-He also famously told to the Arian bishop chosen by the emperor, "The emperor is in the church, not over the church."
+He also famously said to an Arian bishop chosen by the emperor, "The emperor is in the church, not over the church."
 (Sermon Against Auxentius, 36).
 Ambrose's acts and writings "created a sort of model which was to remain valid in the Latin West for the relations of the Church and the Christian State.
 Both powers stood in a basically positive relationship to each other, but the innermost sphere of the Church's life--faith, the moral order, ecclesiastical discipline--remained withdrawn from the State's influence."

 Ambrose was also well aware of the limits of his power.
-At the height of his career as a venerable, respected and well loved bishop in 396, imperial agents marched into his church, pushing past him and his clergy who had crowded the altar to protect a political suspect from arrest, and dragged the man from the church in front of Ambrose who could do nothing to stop it.
+At the height of his career as a venerable, respected and well-loved bishop in 396, imperial agents marched into his church, pushing past him and his clergy who had crowded the altar to protect a political suspect from arrest, and dragged the man from the church in front of Ambrose who could do nothing to stop them.
 "When it came to the central functions of the Roman state, even the vivid Ambrose was a lightweight".